dimovelev/metrics-sampler/README.md

 * oracle-nosql - fetches the perfmap from a list of hosts/ports running in an Oralce NoSQL (KVStore) cluster and exposes the values in a more usable format as metrics.
 The reader caches the RMI connections and only reloads them in case of failures.
 * redis - executes the info command using jedis and exposes the parsed values as metrics.
 Keeps the connection until a failure is detected.
 * self - expose metrics on the samplers and the input readers
+* webmethods - fetch diagnostics data over HTTP from a running webmethods instances, parse the runtime files in it and expose the data as metrics

 Supported Selectors
 -------------------